 It seems unlikely that we’ll be able to completely eradicate the consumption of microplastics in many cases (unless exclusively breastfeeding), but it’s worth having a look at each contact point with plastic and work out how it’s reasonable for you to reduce it if you have concerns – bearing in mind that it’s often heat that creates a higher transfer of microplastics into the milk, as discussed by the article.

 Glass or stainless steel bottles would minimise the impact, and I would be conscious about how milk is stored, and reheated, in particular.
-Are parents using plastic storage bags for breastmilk, and what alternatives are available?
-Are they heating milk up in a plastic container, and is there another option?
-Is the milk in the bottle warm enough to transfer plastics into it, and can it be cooled further before being in contact with plastic?
-How are we sterilising the equipment, and are there other viable options?
-These are all questions that we need to ask ourselves and potentially find a solution around, and it's not about making the solution unattainable, but understanding if there's possibly even one small change that we can make as individuals.
+Whether we are using plastic storage bags for breastmilk, are we heating milk up in a plastic container, is the milk in the bottle warm enough to transfer plastics into it, how are we sterilising the equipment, are all questions that we need to ask ourselves and potentially find a solution around.

-The study mentions that formula made from water boiled in a plastic kettle produces much higher levels of microplastics, so considering how infant formula is prepared (can water be boiled in a pan instead?) may also be a factor that parents want to consider if they are not breastfeeding or using breastmilk.
+The study mentions that formula made from water boiled in a plastic kettle produces much higher levels of micro plastics, so considering how infant formula is prepared (can water be boiled in a pan instead?) may be a factor that parents want to consider if they are not breastfeeding.

-If mothers are expressing, hand expressing could be considered to minimise the contact with equipment, and rather than using bottles, cups could be a plausible alternative and remove the need for bottles altogether.
+If mothers are expressing, hand expressing could be considered to minimise the contact with equipment, and rather than using bottles, cups could be a viable alternative and remove the need for bottles altogether.

-Given the wide range of areas that plastics can potentially interact, it then needs to be considered how much is reasonable for parents to adapt their current set up, and what is available to them on the market.
-Undoubtedly, any changes will have a positive environmental impact, but the question remains for parents, rightly or wrongly, whether the plastics will affect their baby, and this will be the biggest driver in decision making.
+Given the wide range of areas that plastics can potentially pose a problem, it then needs to be considered how much is reasonable for parents to adapt their current set up, and what is available to them on the market.
+Undoubtedly, any changes will have a positive environmental impact, but the question remains for parents, rightly or wrongly, whether the plastics will affect their baby.

-Given that we don't bat an eyelid about how much plastic is in our cup of tea (arguably these are the "extra" plastics found when making formula from water from a plastic kettle), it puts into perspective how long these unknowns have been in all of our lives.
-But maybe we should be concerned, at least for the environment, and it poses a question for all the microwave meals and food that is bulk cooked and stored in Tupperware in my home!
+Given that we don’t bat an eyelid about how much plastic is in our cup of tea (arguably these are the “extra” plastics found when making formula from water from a plastic kettle), it puts into perspective how long these unknowns have been in all of our lives.
+But maybe we should be concerned, as it also poses a valid question for all the microwave meals and food that is bulk cooked and stored in Tupperware!

 I don’t have a solution to the problem, but I do think the study has raised some important questions that parents will want answers to.